notqmail/notqmail.org/Pull-Requests.md

 - Uses new and improved conventions, where we're trying to do that
 - Has at least two reviewers' approval, and no significant objections

+## We'd like to further require...

+- Passes static analysis
+- Passes fuzzing
+- Architecture changes (if any) do not break the security model

 # To iterate on a PR, we...